Sonny Moloney

-Denis Andrew Robert "Sonny" Moloney (11 August 1910 – 15 July 1942) was a New Zealand cricketer who played three Tests on New Zealand's 1937 tour of England.
-He was killed in the First Battle of El Alamein during the Second World War.
+Denis Andrew Robert "Sonny" Moloney (11 August 1910 – 15 July 1942) was a New Zealand cricketer who played three Test matches on New Zealand's 1937 tour of England.
+He died of his wounds after being captured at the First Battle of El Alamein during the Second World War.

-Moloney was born in Dunedin and educated at Otago Boys' High School, where he represented the school at cricket, rugby and athletics.
-A middle-order or opening batsman and leg-spin bowler, Sonny Moloney played first-class cricket in New Zealand from 1929 to 1941.
+Moloney was born at Dunedin and educated at Otago Boys' High School in the city, where he represented the school at cricket, rugby and athletics.
+A middle-order or opening batsman and leg-spin bowler, Sonny Moloney played first-class cricket in New Zealand from the 1929–30 season to 1940–41, playing for Otago, Wellington and Canterbury, as well as playing Hawke Cup cricket for Manawatu.
 His highest first-class score was 190, which he made opening Wellington's innings against Auckland in February 1937.
 His best bowling figures were 5 for 23 against Cambridge University three months later.

 Moloney toured England with the New Zealand team in 1937, playing in all three Test matches.
-On his debut in the First Test at Lord's he scored 64 in the first innings, adding 104 for the eighth wicket with Alby Roberts.
-He was one of the most successful players on the tour, making 1463 runs at an average of 34.83 and taking 57 wickets at 26.68 in 26 first-class matches.
+On his debut in the first Test at Lord's he scored 64 in the first innings, adding 104 for the eighth wicket with Alby Roberts.
+He was one of the most successful players on the tour, making 1,463 runs at an average of 34.83 and taking 57 wickets at a bowling average of 26.68 in 26 first-class matches.
 He captained New Zealand in the match against Sir Julien Cahn's XI in 1938–39.

-Moloney was working as an insurance clerk in Dunedin when he enlisted to serve in the Second World War.
-He was a lieutenant in 20 Infantry Battalion at the time of his death and is buried at El Alamein War Cemetery.
+Moloney was working as the chief clerk for the National Insurance Company in Dunedin when he enlisted to serve in the Second World War.
+He was a lieutenant in 20 Infantry Battalion at the time of his death at the age of 31 on Ruweisat Ridge during the First Battle of El Alamein.
+He was initially reported as missing in action before his death was confirmed in March 1943.
+He is buried at El Alamein War Cemetery.
+Wisden reported his death in the 1945 edition, giving a date of death as 1943.